 Israel may have been the Promised Land, but much of it was dry and not particularly fertile.
 Farming was hard work - and at least 90% of people in the ancient world lived by working the land.
 Their story of the first human beings hints at this: the Hebrew word for 'man' is adam; the word for 'earth' is adamah.

 According to the Bible story, the Hebrews were farmers (Cain), and nomadic herders (Abel).
 It was the conflict between these two groups of people that inspired the story of Cain and Abel.
 See Bible Murders.

 Farming was also important in New Testament times.
-Jesus talked frequently about the land and its products in his teachings, showing that he was familiar with farming techniques.
+Jesus talked often about the land and its products in his teachings, showing he was familiar with farming techniques.
 Matthew 13, for example, contains four farming parables.

 The Gezer Calendar (see right) is a limestone tablet about 4inches (10cm) tall.
 It dates from the time of Solomon, in the mid-10th century BC.
 It describes the agricultural cycle month by month, giving the tasks to be performed at certain times of the year.

 The Gezer Calendar is desciphered at the bottom of this page.
 It has the farmer's tasks for each month of the year.

 The annual cycle